Deaf Pupil Provision

 Welcome to the Deaf Pupil Provision (DPP)

-The DPP (Deaf Pupil Provision) is a provision within Philip Southcote School, which offers support for deaf pupils who also have additional SEND needs.
+The DPP (Deaf Pupil Provision) is a provision within Philip Southcote School, which offers support for deaf students who also have additional SEND needs.

-The DPP are committed to providing support for our pupils to ensure they can access the curriculum alongside their peers.
-We have a Total Communication approach and can offer support orally, in Sign Supported English or in British Sign Language, working with our pupils to provide the right communication and language support to meet their individual needs.
+The DPP are committed to providing support for our students to ensure they can access the curriculum alongside their peers.
+We have a Total Communication approach and can offer support orally, in Sign Supported English or in British Sign Language, working with our students to provide the right communication and language support to meet their individual needs.

 STAFF